SonuAlex/RAG-News-Scrapper/README.md

     - For the database, all the data is available in the MongoDB cloud database.
     - I have also used MongoDB's `Atlas Search` to **Fine-tune** the search results.

+- ### Logging:
+    - I have created a logging functionality to log all the requests and their inference time, including any errors that may have happened through the API
+    - The logs are stored in the `api.log` file

 ## Installation
 The libraries that are to be installed to run this are:
 - `fastapi`